wprender/cloudbreak-docs/docs/azure/shell/create.md

 The infrastructure is created asynchronously, the state of the stack can be checked with the stack `show command`.
 If it reports AVAILABLE, it means that the virtual machines and the corresponding infrastructure is running at the cloud provider.

-Other available option is `--wait` - in this case the create command will return only after the process has finished.
+Other available option is:

+`--wait` - in this case the create command will return only after the process has finished.

+`--relocateDocker` - This is true by default.
+In startup time the `/var/lib/docker` will be relocated to the temporarily attached SSD.
+(In this case please do not stop your machines on Azure UI because then your data will be lost)

+`--persistentStorage` - This is `cbstore` by default.
+Cloudbreak will copy the image into a storage which is not deleting under the termination.
+When you starting a new cluster then the provisioning will be much faster because of the existing image.

+`--attachedStorageType` - This is `SINGLE` by default.
+If you using the default option then your whole cluster will by in one storage which could be a bottleneck in case of [Azure](https://azure.microsoft.com/hu-hu/documentation/articles/azure-subscription-service-limits/#storage-limits).
+If you are using the `PER_VM` then we will deploy as much storage account as many node you have and in this case IOPS limit concern just for one node.

 **Create a Hadoop cluster / Cloud provisioning**